 6. Never charge batteries unattended.
 Always monitor charging process to assure batteries are being charged properly.
 Always charge the batteries in an isolated and safe area away from any flammable or/and combustible materials.

 Q19.
 How to store Li-Po batteries if I will not use them for a while?

 1. The cells shall be stored in an environment with low humidity free from corrosive gas and combustible material within a temperature range of -10 to 40℃.

 2. It is recommended to strictly obey the

 3. A higher cell voltage during storage will accelerate the deterioration of capacity, it is recommended to keep the cells at a lower voltage (about 3.8V/cell) throughout the period of storage.
 Storage for a long period may result in over-discharge, due to self-discharge of the cells.
 When you need to store batteries for more than one year, charge the cells at least once a year to about 3.8V/cell so as to prevent over-discharge.

 Q20.
-What should be known with regard to handling of battery cells?
+What should be known with regard to the handling of battery cells?

 2. Cells may be damaged by heat above approximately 80℃.
-Sealing break may cause electrolyte leakage, possibly leading to short circuit and generation of very high current, especially for our high-power series cells, which sequently causes heating of the cells and may results in electrolyte leakage, smoke emission, ignition and/or explosion that are very dangerous.
+A sealing break may cause electrolyte leakage, possibly leading to short circuit and generation of very high current, especially for our high-power series cells, which consequently causes heating of the cells and may result in electrolyte leakage, smoke emission, ignition and/or explosion that are very dangerous.
 The polymer tabs may be easily short-circuited if put on conductive materials.
 An appropriate circuitry with PCM shall be employed to protect accidental short of the battery packs.

 3. Mechanical Shock: Polymer has less mechanical endurance than metal can case of Lithium-ion cells.
 Falling, hitting and bending may cause degradation of polymer characteristics.